projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 by three spaces.
 On output, only one colon will appear.

-.. note:: The highlighting package makes a best guess at the type of content in the block for highlighting purposes.
-This can lead to some odd highlighting in the generated output.
+.. note:: The highlighting package makes a best guess at the type of content in the block, which can lead to odd highlighting in the generated output.

 Images